 By Prof. Ishaq Akintola

-Akintola is the Director of Muslim Rights Concern (MURIC)
+Akintola, Director of the Muslim Rights Concern (MURIC), writes from Lagos.